 Conclusion!

-On the concluding note, it can be said that the foot in the door technique is a good way of convincing people by asking them first for something small, then when they fulfill such a request, you will be in a more favorable position to make a big request.
+On a concluding note, it can be said that the foot-in-the-door technique is a good way of convincing people by asking them first for something small, then when they fulfill such a request, you will be in a more favorable position to make a big request.

 Finally, it is clear that a small agreement plays a key role in creating a bond between the requester and the requested that can further be converted for larger requests.